Jason Momoa: Career

-In March 2014, Momoa joined the dark comedy/thriller indie Sugar Mountain alongside Cary Elwes and Haley Webb; its principal photography was done in Alaska.
+Momoa joined the dark comedy/thriller indie Sugar Mountain (2016) alongside Cary Elwes and Haley Webb; its principal photography was done in Alaska.
 He also starred as Phillip Kopus, a Ramapough Mountain Indian, on the SundanceTV drama series The Red Road (2014–2015).

-In June 2014, Momoa was reported to have been cast in the role of Arthur Curry / Aquaman, after he auditioned for Bruce Wayne / Batman.
-He first played the role in a cameo in the superhero film Batman v Superman: Dawn of Justice, marking Aquaman's live action film debut.
+Momoa was reported to have been cast in the role of Arthur Curry / Aquaman, after he auditioned for Bruce Wayne / Batman.
+He first played the role in a cameo in the superhero film Batman v Superman: Dawn of Justice (2016), marking Aquaman's live action film debut.
 Momoa played the character in a leading role in the 2017 ensemble film Justice League and its director's cut, Zack Snyder's Justice League.
-He then starred in the Aquaman solo film, which was released in late 2018.
+He then starred in Aquaman (2018).
 He also reprised this role in The Lego Movie 2: The Second Part.

-In August 2014, Momoa portrayed Connor in the Canadian horror action film Wolves, and starred in the Sci-fi horror movie Debug; it was written and directed by Momoa's former Stargate Atlantis co-star, British-born Canadian actor David Hewlett.
-In February 2015, it was announced that he would portray a cannibal in the drama thriller film The Bad Batch.
-In 2015, Momoa was cast in the Canadian action film Braven, which was released on February 2, 2018.
+Momoa portrayed Connor in the Canadian horror action film Wolves (2014), and starred in the Sci-fi horror movie Debug; it was written and directed by Momoa's former Stargate Atlantis co-star, British-born Canadian actor David Hewlett.
+He portrayed a cannibal in the drama thriller film The Bad Batch (2017).
+Momoa appeared in the Canadian action film Braven (2018).

-In March 2017, it was announced that Momoa would play Rico Rodriguez in the official Just Cause film series.